 Target: SOAR is ideally setup for young adults who are recent college graduates or currently enrolled in college and are considering a potential vocation in ministry.
 However, we will carefully consider all applicants.

 We desire to stir passion in your personal intimacy with Jesus Christ.
 We want to provide an opportunity for discipleship that is unique to you according to your areas of strength and weakness.

-We desire to help you develop as a leader bent toward personal excellence.
+We desire to help you grow in your pursuit of personal leadership excellence.
 We will challenge you in areas of time management, work ethic, confidence and organization.

 We desire to provide a platform for you to get a true taste of ministry.
-You will work directly with and be mentored by someone experienced in their field of ministry.
-You will be given multiple opportunities to lead and be challenged.
+You will work directly and be mentored by someone experienced in their field of ministry.
+Multiple opportunities to lead and be challenged will be given.

-We desire to help strengthen your confidence in the areas of decision making, conflict resolution, money management, personal care and relationship development.
+We desire to help you develop greater confidence in the areas of decision making, conflict resolution, money management, personal care and relationship development.

 The Story of NMC Internships

 Nappanee Missionary Church has a history of more than 25 years of internships.
 Since the early 1980s, NMC has invested in young men and women, allowing them to “taste” and “experience” vocational ministry.
 In May of 1996, NMC launched SOAR, a 12-week summer

 internship.
 The goal of SOAR is to provide practical ministry experiences while also providing opportunities for interns to deepen their intimacy with Christ.
 Over the last several years, more than 140 young adults have been invested in and sent out, intent